-Wax casting is effective at producing complex and detailed parts that other manufacturing methods cannot.
-There are no seams, flashes or parting lines because the part is made as one whole piece.
+Wax casting effectively produces complex and detailed parts that other manufacturing methods cannot.
+There are no seams, flashes, or parting lines because the part is made as one whole piece.
 Because a wax model is created in the exact size and shape as the part, wax casting provides a highly accurate part.
 Castings can be fractions of an inch thick or weigh hundreds of pounds; most parts are around 15 pounds or less.
 Wax casting is a traditional metal part manufacturing process that has been used for jewelry making for hundreds of years.
-It is finding modern uses in a wide variety of applications including dental and medical tools, engines, couplings, fittings, pipes, propellers and in aerospace, automotive, dental, medical, electrical, construction, mining, food processing, telecommunication, plumbing, military, sports and other industries.
+It is finding modern uses in a wide variety of applications, including dental and medical tools, engines, couplings, fittings, pipes, propellers, and in aerospace, automotive, dental, medical, electrical, construction, mining, food processing, telecommunication, plumbing, military, sports, and other industries.